 - You have a chronic kidney condition

 - You've had a stroke

 - You have an illness or are taking medicines that lower your natural defences

 How much does the flu jab cost?

-If you are not eligible, you can still protect yourself with a private flu vaccine for just £11.50, simply ask our healthcare team what’s right for you.
+If you are not eligible, you can still protect yourself with a private flu vaccine for just £8.50* for this week only, normally £11.50, simply ask our healthcare team what’s right for you.

 Did you know that we can protect your workforce from flu?
 With our corporate flu service you can keep your workforce fit and healthy.

 You can use the NHS service if you are 18 or over and are eligible for a free flu jab.
 For the private service you need to be aged 16 or over (except in Northern Ireland where you need to be 18 or over).
 However, there are some exceptions (i.e. if you have a viral infection), but the pharmacist will determine your suitability during your consultation.